DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 ## Multiple partnerships

+Previously, schools had a default partnership with a single lead provider for each cohort.

+We’ve changed this for the 2026 cohort to reflect that some schools need to set up partnerships with more than one lead provider.

-The API supports multiple partnerships for a school in the same cohort:
+The API now supports multiple partnerships for a school in the same cohort:

 * each lead provider can create one partnership per school per cohort
 * different providers can have partnerships with the same school (for example, if an ECT transfers and stays with their previous provider)
-* if a school needs several delivery partners under the same provider in the same cohort, lead providers must notify us (via Slack or email).
-We then add these additional partnerships manually
+* if a school needs several delivery partners under the same provider in the same cohort, lead providers must notify us (via Teams or email).
+We will then add these additional partnerships manually

 In the API: